nigelcharman/ombfw-videos/script/source.md

 (voice: keith)

-Let's click on the photo, so I can zoom in and see where the Old Man's Beard is in the photo.
+Let's click on the photo, so I can zoom in and see where the Old Man's Beard is.

 There it is on the top right of the bank.